Donaim/proviral-pres1/slides.md

 <br>

-Qc is a series of steps:
+QC is a series of steps:

 <Accordion2 />